 Progress towards the target of an increased number of services working in partnership with whānau Māori cannot be cannot be assessed at this stage because the information to make a comparison is not available.
 The Education Review Office are responsible for collating the information for this measure.

-Overall, across the schooling system, Māori students have exhibited an improvement in achievement and engagement results in comparison to 2014.
+Overall, across the schooling system, Māori students have exhibited an improvement in achievement and engagement results in recent years.

-In 2015, 65.3% of Māori students in Years 1-8 were at or above the expected National Standard levels for mathematics, reading and writing.
-This is a 1.2 percentage point increase since 2012.
+In 2016, 65.3% of Māori students in Years 1-8 were at or above the expected National Standard levels for mathematics, reading and writing.
+This is a 0.1 percentage point decrease since 2015.